 This is a big mark against Omnisend for me, as you basically end up paying for more than you get.
 And, it has to be said again, rival services like ActiveCampaign have unlimited emails on all plans.

-Aside from that, the Standard plan is great value. $16 for up to 500 contacts or $20 for up to 1,000 is competitive, and when you consider that you also get access to all campaign types (email, SMS and push notifications), automation and list building features, unlimited users on the same account, and 24/7 support, this starts to look a very good deal.
+Aside from that, the Standard plan is great value.
+For $18.00, you get up to 500 contacts or for $20, you get up to 1,000 is competitive, and when you consider that you also get access to all campaign types (email, SMS and push notifications), automation and list building features, unlimited users on the same account, and 24/7 support, this starts to look a very good deal.

 The whole purpose of Omnisend is to use email marketing to generate income for your online store.
 But I just don’t see that the Pro plan gives you enough extra compared to the Standard plan to guarantee you’ll make that much more money.